Choices for pregnant women

 A woman who becomes pregnant has choices.
 If she decides to have the child, she is under no legal obligation to tell the man with whom she became pregnant.
 If she seeks financial assistance from Centrelink, she may be required to provide information about the father and may be refused assistance if there are not good reasons for her not seeking child support from the child’s father (see Chapter 4.2: Parental responsibilities and child support).

-For telephone support, information and referral, contact the Council of Single Mothers and their Children (see ‘Contacts’ at the end of this chapter).
+For telephone support, information and referral, contact the Council of Single Mothers and their Children.

 Children conceived with reproductive assistance

 Section 7 of the ART Act prohibits assisted reproductive treatment and section 8 of the ART Act prohibits insemination (known as ‘artificial insemination’) by anyone other than a doctor or a person under the supervision and direction of a doctor, and for assisted reproductive treatment, in any place other than a hospital or registered clinic and providing divisions 2, 3 and 4 of the ART Act have been met.
 These requirements include consent, unlikelihood of pregnancy other than by treatment procedure, a child protection order check and counselling.
 The penalty is 480 penalty units (see ‘A note about penalty units’ at the start of this book) or four years’ imprisonment, or both.
 Section 8 does not apply to a woman or her partner assisting in self-insemination (see, for example, McAuley v Salberg FCCA 1538, discussed above).

 Under section 4 of the FL Act, an ‘artificial conception procedure’ includes artificial insemination and the implantation of an embryo in a woman’s body.
 This definition is relied on in section 60H.